 Pioneering Campus Designation Process

-How does one determine how to classify a given campus?
-To assist in that process we have developed a correlation matrix to helps determine how available students on a given campus may be.
-We call this the MEASURE OF AVAILABILITY (MOA).
+The correlation matrix to helps determine how available students on a given campus may be.
 A password is required, please contact firstname.lastname@example.org if you haven’t been given one.

 For further reading on this topic, be sure to explore the following article.